So, you have decided to set up a saltwater tank?

 |Accuracy||Salinity PPT +/- 1.0%, SG +/- 0.001|

 Vee Gee’s analog refractometer operates exactly the same as the cheaper models but is much more accurate.
+And the build quality is great, rugged and durable.
+Cheaper refractometers feel like toys in comparison.

 The problem is that these units are expensive.
 And unless you like to do things the old-fashioned way, I suggest buying a good digital refractometer, which you can pick up for the same price.
 See my recommendations below.